AliVn85/MSR-Assignment3-Zulu-SoSe2022/README.md

 But the actual output of our enhancement work resides in the output folder which compares the original and our newly revised enhancement job.
 To reproduce this, please run the ``SingleChannel.ipynb`` file and run the model depicted in the picture (`LTvNLOL_preds`).

+## Bonus - Reproduction Steps:
+1. Download the extracted files out of the MongoDB dump.
+2. Put the unzipped data folder into the root folder so that you have the directory structure of "../data/crawl".
+3. Install the python packages on your machine.
+4. Run Jupyter Notebook (as the paper has mentioned a GPU is recommended).
+5. Run the SingleChannel.ipynb of RQ3 in the notebook as we have already done the previous steps for you in case you want to rerun the experiment.

 ###### References:

 Wortman, P. M. (1983).
 "Evaluation research – A methodological perspective".
 Annual Review of Psychology.
 34: 223–260. doi:10.1146/annurev.ps.34.020183.001255)